DigitalHarborFoundation/scratch-to-js/README.md

 The transition into JavaScript started with the very basics.
 Even with the content designed specifically to build on existing Scratch skills, our facilitators found that having some _one-to-one_ examples (or as close to that as possible) was extremely beneficial for the youth.
 Being able to see how a mechanic, or concept, is expressed in Scratch alongside a similar concept written in JavaScript really helped to maintain excitement and deepen understanding.

 ## Table of Contents
+Here is a collection of links to both the Scratch projects and Scratch studio as well as quick links to the p5 sketches contained in this repo.
+Many of the Scratch and p5 examples are meant to be presented in tandem with a brief overview/walkthrough of the code structure.

+One suggestion is to first demo both the Scratch project and then the p5 sketch to establish a visual point of reference.
+Next, can be a step by step-by-step overview of the Scratch code structure, emphasizing the logic and block relationships.
+Then, facilitators can do a walkthrough of the p5 code, pointing out the underlying logic and structure and how it corresponds and relates to the Scratch blocks.

 ### Links to Scratch Projects